StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 - DATETIME (8 bytes): Ranges from 0000-01-01 00:00:00 to 9999-12-31 23:59:59.
 - CHAR[(length)]: Fixed length string.
 Range：1 ~ 255.
 Default value: 1.
 - VARCHAR[(length)]: A variable-length string.
 The default value is 1.
 Unit: bytes.
 In versions earlier than StarRocks 2.1, the value range of `length` is 1–65533.
 [Preview] In StarRocks 2.1 and later versions, the value range of `length` is 1–1048576.
-- HLL (1~16385 bytes): For HLL type, there's no need to specify length or default value.The length will be controlled within the system according to data aggregation.
-HLL column can only be queried or used by hll_union_agg、Hll_cardinality、hll_hash.
+- HLL (1~16385 bytes): For HLL type, there's no need to specify length or default value.
+The length will be controlled within the system according to data aggregation.
+HLL column can only be queried or used by [hll_union_agg](../../sql-functions/aggregate-functions/hll_union_agg.md), [Hll_cardinality](../../sql-functions/scalar-functions/hll_cardinality.md), and [hll_hash](../../sql-functions/aggregate-functions/hll_hash.md).
 - BITMAP: Bitmap type does not require specified length or default value.
 It represents a set of unsigned bigint numbers.
 The largest element could be up to 2^64 - 1.

 **agg_type**：aggregation type.
 If not specified, this column is key column.